lmtoy/lmtoy_2024S1SEQUOIACommissioning/README.md

 Commissioning work for SEQ.
 Started 1-dec-2023 on the generator.
-Some 1MM is also mentioned here, as the Ps mode in SEQ and 1MM are simular.
+Some 1MM is also mentioned here, as the Ps mode in SEQ and 1MM are similar.

 Summary: